 Your First Visit

-The unfamiliarity of a first visit to any church can either diminish or enhance the enjoyment of visiting for the first time.
 We want your first visit at New Hope to be comfortable and care-free and a blessing for you and your family.
+Here are a few frequently-asked questions:

 Is your church handicap-accessible?

-All of o Wheelchairur f acilities at New Hope are handicap-accessible.
+All of our facilities at New Hope are handicap-accessible.
 There are several handicap parking spaces available near the east entrance to the narthex next to the drive-thru.
-There are areas of the sanctuary free of obstructions that are specifically designed to accomodate wheel chairs.
-Handicap-accessible restrooms are located adjacent to the narthex and in the hallway off the smaller foyer in the Fellowship Hall/G ym.
+There are areas of the sanctuary free of obstructions that are specifically designed to accommodate wheel chairs.
+Handicap-accessible restrooms are located adjacent to the Welcome Room (main foyer) and in the hallway off the smaller foyer in the Fellowship Hall/Gym.

 When should I arrive and where should I go first?

 When you arrive, you can either enter the church from the parking lot sidewalk on the west side, or east side under the drive-thru.
-Either way, you will be robert2coming through the narthex (foyer).
+Either way, you will be coming through the Welcome Room (foyer).
 The Worship Service starts at 10:00.
-Try to arrive about 10 – 15 minutes early so that you can enjoy coffee and refreshments with us before the service begins.
+Try to arrive about 10 – 15 minutes early so that you can enjoy fellowship time and coffee and refreshments with us before the service begins.
 There are treats for the children as well.

 You will find at New Hope a loving family of God, not one that will “smother you” with attention, but will make you feel welcome.
 You may get a handshake or two.
-You will not be asked to identify yourself or be called attention to as a visitor.
-We know how it is, we’ve all been there before.
 It is our sincere prayer that you arrive as a visitor and leave as a friend!

-Do you use a bulletin so I will know what is done in the service?
+Do you use a program so I will know what is done in the service?

-You will be provided with a bulletin that will include the morning’s order of worship, announcements and church prayer concerns.
-The pastor will usually include a helpful outline of his sermon.
-A sample of one of our bulletins may be found in the Worship section of this website.robert6
+You will be provided with a printed program that will include the morning’s order of worship, announcements and church prayer concerns.
+The pastor may include a helpful outline of his sermon.
+An updated program may be found elsewhere on this website.

 What do you call the place you worship?

+This may seem like a strange question.
 Many churches today are using the secular term “auditorium” for their place of worship.
 We still use the term “sanctuary.”
-When you go from the narthex into the sanctuary, you will immediately notice a prayerful, calming, subdued effect.
+When you go from the Welcome Foyer into the sanctuary, you will immediately notice a prayerful, calming, subdued effect.
 It is a transition from the secular to the holy.
-The colors in the sanctuary are noticeably different from the rest of the building so that the worshiper has no doubt that the sanctuary is “set apart” for worship.
+The colors in the sanctuary are noticeably different from the rest of the building so there is no doubt that the sanctuary is “set apart” for worship.
+The sanctuary is a place to worship an awesome God and be reminded of our ancient faith.
+The stained glass windows around the seating areas tell of the story of Jesus’ earthly ministry.
+The windows at the front of the church are built around the theme of the Holy Trinity – the east window contains elements depicting the Father; the large Celtic cross over the stage carries through to the building’s exterior and of course stands for Jesus, the Son; and the window on the west side contains elements representing the Holy Spirit.
+All the windows were donated by church members over the years.

 Take a seat anywhere you like – there are plenty of seats toward the back, even if you arrive late.
-There are attendance pads located in the pew racks.
+There is an attendance tear-off slip on the program.
 If you like, you can provide us with your name and address so that we can inform you of other activities going on at the church that might be of interest to you and your family.

 How should I dress – is there a “dress code” required?